blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ## Raspberry Pi 3/4

 Ensure you increase the allocated RAM for your GPU to at least 128 (`raspi-config` > Performance Options > GPU Memory).
-If you are using the Hass addon, you may need to turn off `Protection mode` for hardware acceleration.
+If you are using the HA addon, you may need to use the full access variant and turn off `Protection mode` for hardware acceleration.

 Use one of these settings in your `frigate.yaml`: